-Tourism is not a new phenomenon on Lake Wörth, and especially boat trips have long been popular.
-From its very beginning in 1853 it kicked off with an amazing 30.000 passengers that year.
-It is easy to understand why, after taking a cruise on the lake with the steamship “Thalia“.
-Of course, you do not have to take a whole round trip at once, but you can jump on and off as desired at ports such as; Klagenfurt, Reifnitz (access to Pyramidenkogel viewing tower) and of course Velden, the up-scale resort with the casino.
+Tourism is not new on Lake Wörth, especially since boat trips have long been popular.
+From its beginning in 1853, it kicked off with an astonishing 30.000 passengers that year.
+It is easy to understand why after taking a cruise on the lake with the steamship “Thalia“.
+Of course, you do not have to take a whole round trip at once, but you can jump on and off as desired at ports such as; Klagenfurt, Reifnitz (access to Pyramidenkogel viewing tower), and of course, Velden, the up-scale resort with the casino.
 Nonetheless, Carinthia’s largest lake also offers other possibilities to enjoy the summer on the water.
-Either you can rent your own boat or take a tour with some of the party boats that travel Wörthersee in the summer.
+Either rent your boat or take a tour with some of the party boats that travel Wörthersee in the summer.

 For more info: Wörthersee Schifffahrt